oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Phishing Attacks

-Wide deployment of this and similar protocols may cause end-users to become inured to the practice of being redirected to websites where they are asked to enter their passwords.
-If end-users are not careful to verify the authenticity of these websites before entering their credentials, it will be possible for attackers to exploit this practice to steal resource owners' passwords.
+Wide deployment of this and similar protocols may cause end users to become inured to the practice of being redirected to websites where they are asked to enter their passwords.
+If end users are not careful to verify the authenticity of these websites before entering their credentials, it will be possible for attackers to exploit this practice to steal resource owners' passwords.

-Service providers should attempt to educate end-users about the risks phishing attacks pose and should provide mechanisms that make it easy for end-users to confirm the authenticity of their sites.
-Client developers should consider the security implications of how they interact with the user agent (e.g., external, embedded), and the ability of the end-user to verify the authenticity of the authorization server.
+Service providers should attempt to educate end users about the risks phishing attacks pose and should provide mechanisms that make it easy for end users to confirm the authenticity of their sites.
+Client developers should consider the security implications of how they interact with the user agent (e.g., external, embedded), and the ability of the end user to verify the authenticity of the authorization server.

 See {{communication-security}} for further details